The following post is from Emily of Live Renewed: 8 Affordable Ways to Weatherproof Your Home

-Preparing for the cold winter weather is a great way to green up your home and make it more energy efficient so that you can turn your thermostat down a few notches and save energy and money on your heating bills this winter.
+Preparing for the cold winter weather is a great way to green up your home and make it more energy-efficient so that you can turn your thermostat down a few notches and save energy and money on your heating bills this winter.
+You can also take note of this list as a guideline.
+Especially if you’re away and moving abroad.
+You may consider Pershore mortgages & rent and see if any of these are present, you can save a lot on your bills.

 Here are a few easy and affordable ideas to weatherproof your home for winter: